ErikBjare/KnowTree/README.md

    - LearnerGraph
    - LearningGraph (two g's in a row is probably bad)
    - LearniGraph (gets rid of the two g's issue)
+ - Tree of Knowledge (or some variation thereof)

 # Is there something similar?